omar-besbes/database-synchronization-app/README.md

 -  `libs/`: Contains modules that are shared between the two applications.

--  `orchestration/`: Contains configuraton files that hold
+-  `orchestration/`: Contains Kubernetes configuraton files that describe how the app deployment and management should be orchestrated.

 -  `scripts/`: Contains various scripts required to start the entire system.